GSA/search.digitalgov.gov/_posts/2017-03-01-customers.md

 In June 2000, President Clinton announced the gift from the Federal Search Foundation, a nonprofit organization established by Brewer, and instructed that an official U.S. web portal be launched within 90 days.
 USA.gov went online on September 22, 2000 under the name FirstGov.gov with a [prominent search box](http://web.archive.org/web/20001109105200/http://www.firstgov.gov) to allow the public to search across government websites.
 Visit USA.gov to learn more [about its mission and history](https://www.usa.gov/about).

 In 2010, DigitalGov Search moved to open-source software and became available to agencies across government in the United States to power the search boxes on their site.
 Today we power nearly 300 million queries a year through over 1,800 federal search configurations.

-Beginning March 1, 2017, our service will be available to Federal agencies only.